mylyu/M4Raw/README.md

 # Synopsis
 We release a new raw k-space dataset M4Raw acquired by the low-field MRI.
-Currently, it contains multi-channel brain data of 180 subjects each with 18 slices x 3 contrasts (T1w, T2w, and FLAIR).
+Currently, it contains multi-channel brain data of 183 subjects each with 18 slices x 3 contrasts (T1w, T2w, and FLAIR).
 Moreover, each contrast consists of two or three repetitions (a.k.a.
-NEXs), leading to more than 25k trainable slices in total, which can be used in various ways by the low-field MRI community.
+NEXs), leading to more than 1k trainable volumes in total, which can be used in various ways by the low-field MRI community.

 # Quick Start
 1. Download the sample data of one subject (three T2w, three T1w, and two FLAIR scans) from this link.